jimniels/blog/src/client/posts/2018-05-22-blog-redesign-again.md

 ---
-title: "Blog Redesign: Out with the Old, in with the Old"
 tags: designProcess myBlog
 ---

+# Blog Redesign: Out with the Old, in with the Old

 > Why, are expectations so high?
 > Is it the bar I set?